-4. The Sheriff should ensure meal logs are in compliance with state laws.
+12. The Sheriff should ensure meal logs are in compliance with state law.

-Criteria Section 19-25-74, Mississippi Code Annotated (1972), states the Sheriff shall maintain a meal log of prisoners being fed daily, which will include the prisoner's name, the date and time of incarceration and release, and number of meals served to prisoners at each meal time, and the hours of the day served.
+Criteria Section 19-25-74, Mississippi Code of 1972 Annotated, states the Sheriff shall maintain a meal log of prisoners being fed daily, which will include the prisoner's name, the date and time of incarceration and release, and number of meals served to prisoners at each meal time, and the hours of the day served.
 This log must also be filed monthly with the Board of Supervisors.
 In addition, the Board is not allowed to pay claims for food expenses if this report has not been filed.

-Condition As reported in the prior year's audit report, we noted that meal logs were not filed monthly with the Board of Supervisors.
+Condition As reported in the prior two years' audit reports, we noted that meal logs were not filed monthly with the Board of Supervisors.

-Cause The Sheriff did not comply with state laws.
+Cause The Sheriff did not comply with state law.